rbreaves/kinto/README.md

 This is required so that Apple and Windows keyboards can co-exist with the exact same keymappings, provided by setxkbmap.
 The solution for now is to avoid using a usb hub for your keyboard.
 Other possible solutions may be finding a way to patch the hid_apple module to accept other vendor and product id's so that it will still load the driver properly.

 Other solutions may involve implementing a separate Mac system option in Kinto with a keyswap specific to a usb hub situation, however it will not be possible to have a Windows keyboard (aka internal laptop keyboard) working with the same keymap at the same time.

+### KDE with Konsole or QT5 apps may block Super+ custom keymaps

+In the macterm branch you will find a WIP, it is possible to remap Super+T to something like Ctrl+Shift+T using xkbcomp, so that remapping certain defaults in most Terminal apps would not be required.
+The issue however is that KDE and Konsole (or QT5 apps?) appear to have a conflict with the custom keymap I created for Super.
+Until a resolution is found this feature will not be a default or optional to install.

+If anyone finds a solution then please contact me, create an issue or submit a pull request and I will merge it - the custom Terminal keymaps have already been made and exist in all branches.

 ## Debugging